 Common marriage vows in the Christian and Jewish religions are quite similar, and surprisingly do not focus so much on religion.
-The focus during the actual vows is focused on the couple, though surrounded by religious ceremony.
+The focus during the actual vows is focused on the couple, though surrounded by a religious ceremony.
+Looking at some common marriage vows can be a great source of inspiration for you to meaningfully pronounce your commitment to your spouse.

 The general idea of the scripts can be summarized by some common elements in the following: